coptup4ik/opencart_to_wordpress_nodejs/readme.md

-This project was created to copy all data info from Opencart SQL to Wordpress SQL using Node js
+This project was created to copy all data info from Opencart to Wordpress using Node js

 1) Parse all data from website.
 2) Load structured parsed data to MongoDB